Hands on: Hands on: iPhone 11 review

 But Apple clearly wants users to feel like there’s some shared visual identity between the range, with all three of the iPhone 11 models packing the same rather unsightly square block on the rear.

 But enough about how this bump looks - what does it actually do?
 Well, two sensors live in there, both 12MP.
-However, this time around it’s the standard lens, and the ultra-wide angle lens, letting you move things outwards to see more of the image, with an instant suggestion to do so:
+However, this time around it’s the standard lens plus an ultra-wide angle lens, enabling you to pull back to see more of a scene, with an instant visual suggestion to do so:

-You can still do background blur shots, with more masking to take more ‘studio’ level, high exposure shots.
+You can still capture background blur shots of course, with improved masking to produce ‘studio-quality' portraits.

 The quality of the images we took was impressive, although we couldn’t test the camera hard in low-light settings, which is a real test for today’s high-end smartphones.
-Apple is touting the night mode versions, and the test options they had for us to see looked good indeed.
+Apple is touting its night mode for such situations, and the test images they had for us to see looked good indeed.

-The front-facing camera has been improved too, with the sensor being upgraded to 12MP to facilitate wider-angle pics when you rotate the phone landscape, as well as being able to shoot slow motion selfies as well (which Apple is infuriatingly calling Slofies).
+The front-facing camera has been improved too - the sensor has been upgraded to 12MP to facilitate wider-angle pics when you rotate the phone to landscape, and you can shoot slow-motion selfies as well (which Apple is infuriatingly calling Slofies).

 Design and display

-Apple hasn’t messed with the formula of the iPhone XR for the iPhone 11, with the same chunkier chassis, compared to the iPhone 11, coming with a chunkier border around the 6.1-inch LCD (Liquid Retina) screen.
+Apple hasn’t messed with the formula of the iPhone XR for the iPhone 11, with the same chunkier chassis, compared to the iPhone 11 Pro, coming with a chunkier border around the 6.1-inch LCD (Liquid Retina) screen.

-If you hold the iPhone 11 Pro and the iPhone 11 side by side you’ll notice the real difference in design, with the latter feeling significantly thicker in the hand, although the Pro also has a nice matte finish too.
+If you hold the iPhone 11 Pro and the iPhone 11 side by side you’ll notice the real difference in design, with the latter feeling significantly thicker in the hand, although the Pro also has a nice matte finish.

-However, the resolution on the iPhone 11 is a little lower than the iPhone 11 Pro, again thanks to the cost-saving efforts on show -and it’s worth it for the lower price point.
+However, the resolution on the iPhone 11 is a little lower than on the iPhone 11 Pro, again thanks to the cost-saving efforts on show - and it’s worth it for the lower price point.
 Of course, side-by-side you can tell that the iPhone 11 doesn’t have the same image reproduction quality as the new flagship.

 There is one thing the iPhone XR had going for it over its better-specified brother last year: more colors.
 That’s the case again in 2019, with the iPhone 11 colors enlivening the demo area once more.